-You will now have a screen where you'll be able to give the external hard drive a name and select the formatting - the file system you want.
+You will now have a screen where you'll be able to give the external hard drive a name.
+You can also select the formatting - the file system you want.

-Once you have selected the ExFAT formatting you'll be able to click on the Erase button toward the bottom right of that screen and in a few minutes the hard drive will be formatted.
+Once you have selected the ExFAT formatting you'll be able to click on the Erase button at the bottom right of that screen.

-And you are done, the entire external hard drive is now capable of being read and written to by both Mac and PC.
+The entire external hard drive is now capable of being read and written to by both your Mac and PC.

-You can drag and drop files, create folders as you wish.
+You can drag and drop files and create folders as you wish.

 And it only took a few minutes.

-read step 7 and Eject the external hard drive to properly disconnect the drive.
+And Eject the external hard drive to properly disconnect your newly compatible drive.

-If you just plugged out the USB cable from your Mac or your PC you risk corrupting the data on that drive.
-This is because both Mac OS and Windows will hold some data in its memory related to that hard drive and its files and that information will only get written down when you tell it to.
+This is because both Mac OS and Windows will hold some information in its memory.
+This information will only get written down to the hard drive when you tell it to.

-Ejecting your external hard drive tells Mac OS to write that data so you can safely remove the drive from the computer.
+Ejecting your external hard drive tells Mac OS to write that information down to the drive.
+Then you can safely remove the drive from the computer.

-The equivalent is ejecting your external hard drive from a Windows PC so that it writes down all necessary data to the drive and then its safe to take out the USB cable.
+You eject your external hard drive from a Windows PC as well.
+So the PC writes down all necessary data to the drive and then its safe to take out the USB cable.

 To do this;

-Hover over the Icon for the External Drive on the desktop.
+1. Hover over the Icon for the external hard drive on the desktop.
 Right click and select the Eject option.

 or Go to the finder window and click on the arrow to the right of the drive name to eject the drive.